 Origins Of Curved TV Screen Technology

-While curved screen projection displays have been around since the 1950s, you have to go back four decades for the origins of the newly-emerging curved technology.
-It all began back in 1974, when Xerox PARC researcher Nicholas K. Sheridon answered the call for a more flexible display device with Gyricon, the world’s first electronic paper display.
+While curved screen projection displays have been around since the 1950s, you have to go back four decades to the origins of the newly-emerging curved technology.
+It all began back in 1974 when Xerox PARC researcher Nicholas K. Sheridon answered the call for a more flexible display device with Gyricon, the world’s first electronic paper display.

 Why curved?
 Well, a couple of reasons.

 Curved screens are marketed as providing an “immersive” experience, and allowing a wider field of view.
 If you’ve ever seen an IMAX movie, you’ve probably noticed that a slightly bowed screen is usually part of the setup.
 In the cinematic world, this helps the screen to better surround the audience, ensuring that every seat in the house offers an optimal viewing experience.